MoOx/metalsmith-react/README.md

 > Metalsmith plugin to use React as a template engine

+---

+## _Is it possible to use React on the front-end to be able to use stuff like `onClick`?_

+That's a really good question.
+This can be probably done with metalsmith, but this tool is not the right choice.
+Not front-end oriented enough.

+**Because of this frustration, I created [Phenomic](https://phenomic.io/), which is a modern static website generator based on React and Webpack.**

+_This project is under active development (unlike metalsmith), so give it a try!_

+---

 Note that this module doesn't handle jsx.
 You might use [babel(-node)](http://babeljs.io/) to handle that.